A family-friendly European road trip

 Paris, France

 The city of love was the final destination our original tour of western Europe.
 After a month under canvas we treated ourselves to three nights in a hotel just off the Champs-Élysées.
-We squeezed in visits to the Eiffel Tower, Notre Dame, Foucault’s pendulum at the Pantheon, the Moulin Rogue and the Louvre.

 It would be brilliant to revisit some of these places with our children (maybe not the Moulin Rogue – too many questions!), although I don’t expect we could fit half of it in as sightseeing with kids always takes longer.